Welcome!

 Our Lab, at UCLA, acknowledges the Gabrielino/Tongva peoples as the traditional land caretakers of Tovaangar (the Los Angeles basin and So.
 Channel Islands).
 As a land grant institution, we pay our respects to the Honuukvetam (Ancestors), ‘Ahiihirom (Elders) and ‘Eyoohiinkem (our relatives/relations) past, present and emerging.
 Learn more about UCLA’s work here.
 Learn more about the Gabrielino/Tongva peoples here.
 Curious about how you can move beyond a land acknowledgment?
 Check out this resource!
 See what our lab is doing here.

 Our Lab is an intersectional feminist research collaborative.
-This means that our way of being together, doing science, and teaching is grounded in principles of liberation for all and radical inclusion (find more about that here!).
-We believe that this approach to being in the world as scientists and educators allows us to align our practice with our values.
+This means that our way of being together, doing science, and teaching is grounded in principles of radical inclusion (find more about that here!).
+We believe this approach to being in the world, as scientists and educators, allows us to align our practice with our values.
 Find more about our Lab Values here.

 We study how having a cell wall impacts growth & success in multicellular organisms; we also pay attention to how can that knowledge be leveraged to better our planet.